Learn French in France with Our Summer Study in Paris - Courses & Curriculum

-Beginning French: Through different activites, the students learn to master elementary conversational and written communication, and practices basic linguistic structures and tenses.
+Beginning French: Learn French in France through different activities where students learn to master elementary conversational and written communication, and practices basic linguistic structures and tenses.
 Good pronunciation is stressed to establish a firm foundation for further study of language.
 NOTE: This class is for students who have taken no French or 1 year or less of high school French.

 Low Intermediate French: This course involves an active review of complex sentence structure and all verb tenses in order to improve written and oral skills.
 Emphasis is on both reading and writing as well as comprehension of spoken French.
 Students engage in discussion and composition based on magazine articles.
 Cultural outings provide a direct experience within this French environment.
 NOTE: This advanced class is for students who have completed 2 or more years of high school French.

 High Intermediate/Advanced French: This course is a continuation of Low Intermediate French.
 Please see paragraph above.
 NOTE: This class is for the best of our applicants who have completed at least 3 years of high school French.

 Study French Abroad with Enrichment Classes/Workshops(classes below are all taught in English except for the Conversational French classes)

 Architecture: Paris offers some of the best-known architecture in the world.
 This course allows study abroad summer program high school students to follow the city's development from Roman times to the present and teaches the general vocabulary of architecture.
 Discussions include elementary concepts of urban planning, aesthetics, structure and design.
 Major monuments, pivotal points of urban history and domestic architecture in Paris will be studied in class.